jspm/jspm/cli/docs.md

   Mutable versions supporting redeployment must only contain alphanumeric characters, hyphens, and underscores [a-zA-Z0-9_-].

-For ejecting a published package: jspm deploy _&lt;package&gt;_ --eject --out _&lt;directory&gt;_
+For ejecting a published package: jspm deploy _&lt;package&gt;_ --eject --dir _&lt;directory&gt;_

   Ejects a deployed package into a local directory, stitching its deployment import map into the current import map.
-  The --out flag is required to specify the output directory when using --eject.
+  The --dir flag is required to specify the output directory when using --eject.

 ### Options